-Since 2015, multifamily housing projects totaling approximately 660 units were approved for construction in the City.
-Of those, 42 received occupancy clearance in 2017, an additional 317 were cleared for occupancy in 2018, and the majority of the remaining units are expected to receive occupancy by 2020.
-Multi-family housing projects that are currently under construction include: Village at Los Carneros (465 units, including 69 affordable units); the Winslowe mixed-use project (175 units, including 14 affordable units); Villa La Esperanza (8 additional affordable units); and Citrus Village (10 units).
-The Cortona Apartments (176 units) were approved in 2015, but have not yet begun construction.
+During the 2015-2023 planning period, the City has seen multiple multi-family projects in the building and planning phases.
+Multi-family housing projects that are currently under construction include: Village at Los Carneros (465 units, including 69 affordable units); the Winslowe mixed-use project (175 units, including 14 affordable units); Citrus Village (10 units); and the Cortona Apartments (176 units).
+In total, there were 419 residential units under construction within the City at the end of 2019.